 Rowan Joffe, who wrote Before I Go to Sleep and 28 Weeks Later, is quick to stream the lakeside town with intriguing psychological drama and nail-biting action – the final sequence of the opening hour is horrifying brutal, given added weight by the trauma and shock visibly weighing on the shoulders of Roth’s troubled law man.
 There’s a familiar knack from the man who penned The American for balancing bursts of violence with a quiet, rural backdrop – a juxtaposition that has gotten no less satisfying over decades of crime drama.

-But the Joffe who gave us the Brighton Rock remake is also present, as the show’s opening four episodes expand their scale a little too quickly and ramp up the melodrama without hesitation.
+But the Joffe who gave us the Brighton Rock remake is also present, as the show’s opening episodes expand their scale a little too quickly and ramp up the melodrama without hesitation.
 The basic premise of a quiet Canadian town tainted by the arrival of a major company, North Stream Oil, which brings with it corporate greed, criminals and cash-flashing migrant workers, is full of dramatic promise and topical interest.
 However, it’s also full of clunky dialogue and occasionally uneven shifts in tone.

-The series is ostensibly a revenge thriller, as Jim seeks to rid the town of the blood-soaked corruption that’s polluting its streets.
+The series is ostensibly a tale of revenge, as Jim seeks to rid the town of the blood-soaked corruption that’s polluting its streets.
 When it’s focusing on the family man doing right by his loved ones, it’s a hugely compelling watch, as Jim begins an inevitable slide back down the neck of a whisky bottle.
 Essentially becoming another person (remnants of his old undercover persona, Jack, flash to the surface), the show captures the striking disjoint between the two sides of our hero, as one downs shots in the local bar and unleashes punches in the toilets, while the other stares ominously out of a mirror.

-Somewhere between the two stands Whitey, the young up-and-coming leader of a gang, who wants to rub out any evidence of his involvement in a murder but also has a soft spot for Jim’s daughter.
-Oliver Coopersmith is enjoyably nasty as the angel-faced brute, channeling Brighton Rock’s Pinky for all he’s worth – and he has complex chemistry with Abigail Lawrie as Anna, who is struggling to fit in with the community and welcomes the potential for a connection with someone.
+If the bad guys are either generic or feel like Bond villains gone wrong, though, Tin Star kicks into gear when it introduces us to Whitey, the young up-and-coming leader of a gang, who wants to rub out any evidence of his involvement in a murder but also has a soft spot for Jim’s daughter.
+Oliver Coopersmith is enjoyably nasty as the angel-faced brute, channeling Brighton Rock’s Pinky for all he’s worth – and he has complex chemistry with Abigail Lawrie as Anna, who is struggling to fit in with the community and welcomes the potential connection with someone.